Moduli of real pointed quartic curves: Reflection groups and real tori

 This implies that $w$ permutes the chambers of $\Stab_W^r(t)$ so that we can find a $w^\prime \in \Stab_W^r(t)$ such that $u=ww^\prime$ leaves a chamber invariant.
 Since $\Stab_W^r(t)$ acts simply transitively on its chambers it follows that $u^2=1$.

 \end{proof}

-The group $W$ permutes the real tori $\mathbb{T}_u$ according to:
+The group $W$ permutes the real tori $\mathbb{T}_u$ according to

 so $W$-equivalent real tori correspond to conjugate involutions.
-Furthermore the stabilizer of a real torus $\mathbb{T}_u(\mathbb{R})$ is precisely the centralizer $C_W(u)$ of $u$ in $W$.

-We now study the real tori $\mathbb{T}_u$ and especially their connected components in more detail.
-The involution $u$ acts naturally on the weight lattice $P$ and there exists a so called \emph{normal} basis for $P$ in which $u$ takes the form
+Furthermore the stabilizer of a real torus $\mathbb{T}_u(\mathbb{R})$ in $W$ is precisely the centralizer $C_W(u)$ of $u$ in $W$.
+We want to study the real tori $\mathbb{T}_u$ and especially their connected components in more detail.
+The involution $u$ acts naturally on the weight lattice $P$ and there exists a so called \emph{normal} basis for $P$ such that

-and the lattice $P$ decomposes as $P = P_{1,u} \oplus P_{2,u} \oplus P_{3,u}$ (see \cite{Casselman}) .
-This decomposition is not unique, but the triple $(n_1,n_2,n_3)$ which we call the \emph{type} of the involution $u\in W$ is an invariant of the involution.
-A choice of normal basis determines an isomorphism:
+This is described in detail in \cite{Casselman}.
+The decomposition of Equation \ref{latdecom} is not unique but the triple $(n_1,n_2,n_3)$ which we call the \emph{type} of the involution $u\in W$ is an invariant of the involution.
+A choice of normal basis determines an isomorphism